 - E&EB 115, Conservation Biology

 - E&EB 246, Plant Diversity and Evolution

 - E&EB 272, Ornithology

 Additional prerequisites for the E&EB major include courses in mathematics, chemistry, and physics.
 Acceleration credit awarded in any of these subjects, or completion of advanced courses in the corresponding departments, may be accepted in place of the prerequisites.
-Students who already have mathematics preparation equivalent to MATH 115, Calculus of Functions of One Variable II, or higher are encouraged to take a statistics course from STAT 101–106 and/or additional mathematics courses such as MATH 120, Calculus of Functions of Several Variables, MATH 121, Mathematical Models in the Biosciences II: Advanced Techniques, MATH 222, Linear Algebra with Applications, or MATH 225, Linear Algebra and Matrix Theory.
-Because the required chemistry courses are prerequisite to several E&EB courses, students are strongly urged to take general and organic chemistry in the freshman and sophomore years.
-Students who place out of general chemistry should take organic chemistry as freshmen.
+Students who already have mathematics preparation equivalent to MATH 115 or higher are encouraged to take a statistics course from S&DS 101–106 and/or additional mathematics courses such as MATH 120, MATH 222, or MATH 225.

 Beyond the prerequisites, requirements of the E&EB major may be satisfied through either of two tracks.
 Track 1 emphasizes courses appropriate for ecology, evolutionary biology, and environmental science careers; Track 2 is appropriate for premedical and preveterinary students because it allows them to use as electives many courses required by medical schools.

-Freshmen considering a major in E&EB are invited to consult with the director of undergraduate studies (DUS).
-After the freshman year, prospective majors should choose an adviser from the department faculty who has interests comparable to their own and/or is a fellow of their residential college.
-For additional information, visit the departmental Web site.
+First-year students considering a major in E&EB are invited to consult with the director of undergraduate studies (DUS).
+After the first year, prospective majors should choose an adviser from the department faculty who has interests comparable to their own and/or is a fellow of their residential college.
+For additional information, visit the departmental Website.